suirenjiruka/Video-T2M/README.md

 ## Introduction

 We borrow the code from [AttT2M](https://github.com/ZcyMonkey/AttT2M/tree/main), you can check the orginal AttT2M architectur here.
 We propose a video-enhanced blocks integrating an auxiliary joint features to augment the learning from ground truth.
+More details can be acceessed in the [paper](https://github.com/suirenjiruka/Video-T2M/blob/main/DDL___Text_to_Motion_enhanced_by_video_based_key_points.pdf)

 An overview on our framework is shown below.